 MARCH

 The season begins with Mardi Growl and steadily builds into a flow that doesn’t stop for months.
-The annual St. Patrick’s Day Parade returns March 16 and begins at 1:00 pm on the Gay Street Bridge, proceeding along Gay Street through to Magnolia Avenue.
-The Big Ears Festival 2024, runs from March 21 – 24.
+The annual St. Patrick’s Day Parade returns March 15 and begins at 1:00 pm on the Southern end of Gay Street, proceeding north to Magnolia Avenue.
+The Big Ears Festival 2024, runs from March 27 – 30.
 We begin the month with puppies on parade and end the month with the world celebrating in our downtown, with events, performances and more starting on Thursday and running through Sunday.
-This year promises to be one of the best ever Big Ears Festivals with Herbie Hancock, Andre 3000, Digable Planets, Jon Batiste, Laurie Anderson and dozens more amazing world artists.
-Fortunately, it hits a week earlier this year and so avoids other major events slated for April.

 APRIL

-The Covenant Health Knoxville Marathon, which is actually an entire family of races and events spanning two days, joins the annual Dogwood Arts Chalk Walk on the first weekend in April, offering great events for both participants and spectators.
+The Covenant Health Knoxville Marathon, which is actually an entire family of races and events spanning two days, joins the annual Dogwood Arts Chalk Walk and the first Old City Market (on First Friday) on the first weekend in April, offering great events for both participants and spectators.
 The runners amaze crowds with their strength and stamina, while nothing is more delightful than watching chalk art take form through the course of a sunny Saturday on Market Square.
-The next weekend sees the Old City Market kicking off for the year.

 April ends with Knoxville’s traditional signature festival: The Dogwood Arts Festival.
 The events begin in February and feature a lengthy list that runs through April.
-The Dogwood Arts Festival on the World’s Fair Park south lawn (April 26-28) dominates a weekend with everything art related.
+The Dogwood Arts Festival on the World’s Fair Park south lawn (April 25 – 27) dominates a weekend with everything art related.
 It’s a can’t-miss weekend for anyone who loves the arts and the city.
 Be sure to go to the main site above and check out all the other great events scattered over greater Knoxville during the three-month period.
-The same weekend, be sure to catch the wonderful neighborhood tour, Fourth and Gill Tour of Homes and Secret Gardens on April 28.

 MAY

-The Southern Skies Music and Whiskey Festival presented by Dogwood Arts returns to a one-day festival, May 11 (a week earlier on the calendar), and includes curators The Dirty Guv’nahs and others, plus headliners Old Crow Medicine Show.
-It has also expanded to include a Tennessee Whiskey component.
-Children get their turn with the return of the Knox County Public Library’s Children’s Festival of Reading on May 18.
+The Southern Skies Music and Whiskey Festival presented by Dogwood Arts hits May 10, and includes curators The Dirty Guv’nahs and others, plus headliner Charlie Crockett.
+Children get their turn with the return of the Knox County Public Library’s Children’s Festival of Reading on May 17.
 The day-long festival features children’s and young adult authors, story-telling, and much more.

 JUNE

 June doesn’t slow much for Knoxville Festivals.
-It starts with Bob Dylan and Rhinstone Fest, which we can’t call Dolly Fest, anymore, but celebrates all things Dolly.
-I bet there isn’t another city in America that kicks off their June with these two major icons.
-The month got a little lighter this year with the removal of Bike, Boat, Brew and Bark in favor of other focuses for Visit Knoxville, and the rotation of the USA Cycling Championships to another city.
-There is still plenty to do and SoKno Pride, which has exploded in the last couple of years, anchors the end of the month.
+It starts with Rhinstone Fest, which we can’t call Dolly Fest, anymore, but celebrates all things Dolly.
+The great, annual downtown home tour is back and and Brewfest and SoKno Pride, which has exploded in the last couple of years, anchors the second half of the month.

 JULY